How Long Can Cats Hold Their Pee? 5 Things You Should Know

 2. Bladder Stones or Crystals

-Concentrated urine, often a result of holding pee can cause minerals to crystallize in the bladder, forming stones.
+Holding in pee can make minerals crystallize in the bladder, which can lead to stones.
 These can:

 • Irritate the bladder lining